 Pre-existing conditions assessment

-Allianz offers annual multi-trip policies backed by one of the world's largest financial services groups.
-Their policies include destination zone flexibility and strong cancellation cover, making them well-suited for frequent business and leisure travellers.
+A global insurance provider with annual multi-trip policies backed by one of the world's largest financial services groups.
+Destination zone flexibility and strong cancellation cover make Allianz well suited for frequent business and leisure travellers from Australia.

 Annual multi-trip policies